Targa West

-Targa West was a rally event held in and around Perth, Western Australia between 2005 and 2021.
+Tarmac West (originally called Targa West) is a rally event held in and around Perth, Western Australia between 2005 and 2025.
 The event takes its name from the Targa Florio, a former motoring event held on the island of Sicily, as well as more recent Australian events including Targa Tasmania, now defunct East Coast Targa, Targa New Zealand and Classic Adelaide.

 The inaugural event was held in 2005 and won by Ross Dunkerton.
 Dunkerton also won the 2006 event which ran for four days from 7 September 2006 in a Mitsubishi Lancer EVO IX.

 2006

 After the official start at Forrest Place in central Perth, special stages were held in John Forrest National Park, Gidgegannup, Araluen, Muchea, Chittering, Bindoon and Toodyay.

 76 teams entered in one of two classes: Challenge (cars without roll cages) and Competition.

 The 2006 event was marred by the death of champion driver Peter Brock who lost control of the car and smashed into a tree in the second stage of the event near Gidgegannup 40 km north-east of Perth at 11.50am on 8 September 2006.
 Brock and co-driver Mick Hone were in a 2001 Daytona Sportscar.
 Hone was taken to hospital and made a recovery.